Skip to main content ITU

 English language requirement

-If you hold an upper secondary school certificate from a non-EU/EEA country, you must submit test scores from an English test (except if you hold an upper secondary exam from the following English-speaking countries: USA, Canada, Australia, New Zealand, England, Scotland, or Ireland).
+If you hold an upper secondary school certificate from a non-EU/EEA country, you must submit test scores from an English test (except if you hold an upper secondary exam from the following English-speaking countries: USA, Canada, Australia, New Zealand or the United Kingdom).

 The following English tests meet the English requirement: